bluebirdOT/HackTheWorld/HackingTheWorld/README.md

 # HackTheWorld
-This is a Repository made by William Torres for the purpose of housing knowledge and notes that may come in handy when pentesting.
-Housing information that I am learning throughout my journey in Hack-The-Box.

-**I may HACKTHEWORLD.**
+This repository, created by William Torres, serves as a knowledge base for my pentesting journey.
+It contains notes, cheat sheets, and resources I’ve gathered through my exploration of cybersecurity challenges, including Hack the Box.
+As I continue learning and growing, I’ll update this space with valuable insights and tools—because I may ##hack the world##.

 ### **CHEAT SHEET- https://devhints.io/curl**